 As a long term goal, the Green Growth Working Group (GGWG) aims to mainstream green and inclusive growth strategies in private sector development, while advocating for the importance of private sector development when implementing green and inclusive growth strategies in other areas of development cooperation.

 - To allow participating members to use knowledge and guidance acquired through the Working Group in their agencies for mainstreaming inclusive green growth through advocacy, policy development and/or programme development (implementation).

 - To advance knowledge sharing on inclusive green growth in PSD through exploring and disseminating experience and lesson learned on new topics.

-One of the group’s current areas of focus is the topic of Business Environment Reform and Green Growth.
-In collaboration with the Business Environment Working Group, the GGWG is currently investigating how BER can foster the private sector’s contribution to Green Growth, what are the trade-offs and how can they be managed?
-The initial report is currently being developed further, to incorporate in-depth case studies and derive policy recommendations for practitioners.
+One of the group’s areas of focus has been the topic of Business Environment Reform and Green Growth.
+In collaboration with the Business Environment Working Group, the GGWG has investigated how BER can foster the private sector’s contribution to Green Growth, what the trade-offs are and how they have been managed.
+An initial report was published, and then developed further to incorporate in-depth case studies and derive policy recommendations for practitioners.

 As per the GGWG Work Plan for 2018-2019, members are:

 - Analysing the interface of private sector development and the circular economy.

 - Investigating how green growth and PSD approaches can be designed effectively for conflict and fragile contexts.

 - Exploring the possibilities to better include women’s economic empowerment in green growth projects and vice-versa.

 - Supporting Green Growth in Fragile and Conflict-affected Settings, Technopolis – DCED, 2019.
 This scoping study explores how inclusive and green growth can be supported in fragile and conflict-affected contexts.